 What is my actual return?

 By actual return ('werkelijk rendement'), we mean the real income you earn from your assets.
 This includes the change in value of your assets.
-For example: interest on your savings, dividends from your shares, or an increase in the value of your shares, second home, or cryptocurrencies.
+For example: interest on your savings, dividends from your shares, or an increase in the value of your shares, 2nd house, or cryptocurrencies.

 This page explains how you can calculate your actual return.

-We use the most favourable return for you
+We calculate using the most beneficial return for you

 Box 3 in short